gungdekrisna/Expert-GlobalMarketPrediction/README.md

 In this application you can:
 * Search commodity names, you will be guided by an auto-correct
 * Select a country you want to predict
-* 2 chart each contains export commodity demand prediction and commodity import history (real data).
+* Display 2 chart each contains export demand prediction and import history (real data).

 ## Getting Started
 1. Pull down the code locally
 2. Open Android Studio and select 'Open an existing Android Studio Project'
 3. Navigate to checked out repository